mmezache/HFFTest/README.md

 #### Main features
 The main features of the library are:
 - the detection and computation of the high-frequency features of a 1D signal
-- the Monte Carlo procedure to compute the p-value of the test of hypothesis described in [DHMR]
+- the Monte Carlo procedure to compute the p-value of the test of hypothesis described in [DHMR](https://hal.archives-ouvertes.fr/hal-02263522).

 ##### File HFF_v1.py
 Library of functions in order to compute the examples.
 The functions are organized in four categories in the library: